amaliujia/StoneDB/README.md

 b. coding and compiling source code of server and client.

-b. send requests from client to server.
+c. send requests from client to server.

-c. server can handle requests from different clients through multithreading.
+d. server can handle requests from different clients through multithreading.

 ---relating files: core.hpp, ossSocket.hpp, ossSocket.cpp.